apache/spark/docs/apache-airflow/upgrading-to-2.rst

 Step 1: Upgrade to Python 3
 '''''''''''''''''''''''''''

-Airflow 1.10 will be the last release series to support Python 2.
-Airflow 2.0.0 requires Python 3.6+ and has been tested with Python versions 3.6, 3.7 and 3.8, but does not yet support Python 3.9.
+Airflow 1.10 was the last release series to support Python 2.
+Airflow 2.0.0 requires Python 3.6+ and has been tested with Python versions 3.6, 3.7 and 3.8.
+Python 3.9 support was added from Airflow 2.1.2.

 If you have a specific task that still requires Python 2 then you can use the :class:`~airflow.operators.python.PythonVirtualenvOperator` or the ``KubernetesPodOperator`` for this.